mrtrumbe/recipo/Meat/Braised_Brisket.md

 to medium and immediately add the garlic cloves, bay leaves, thyme leaves, rosemary leaves, black peppercorns, cloves, lime peel, paprika and juniper berries.
 Stir and fry until fragrant, 1-2 minutes.
 Add the tomato paste, mix it in and fry until raw tomato flavor is gone, about 2 minutes.
-Add 1/2 cup white wine, chicken stock, soy sauce, dark brown sugar, and geletin.
+Add the white wine, chicken stock, soy sauce, dark brown sugar, and geletin.
 Bring mixture to a boil, then reduce heat to medium-low and simmer for 5 minutes.
 Turn the heat of and set aside.
 If you aren't cooking the brisket until the next day, put the